spacexfy/spacexfy/README.md

 # Global Market Access

-SPACEXFY provides access to a range of financial markets through its trading platform.
+SPACEXFY.ai provides access to a range of financial markets through its trading platform.

 ### Available Markets